TosbackCgusBridge-Bot/CGUs-versions/Abercrombie & Fitch/Privacy Policy.md

 Abercrombie &.
 Fitch may allow you to use your Personal Social Media Account information to provide us information requested when you participate in features on our Websites.
 If you chose to provide us information through your Personal Social Media Accounts, Abercrombie &.
 Fitch could collect some, and possibly all, of the data indicated on the Request for Permission screen that you click to grant us permission to collect this information.
 This information could include: your name, profile picture, gender, networks, user ID, list of friends, birthday, likes, education history, work history, current city, hometown, interests, relationship status, and any other information you have shared with everyone on your Personal Social Media Accounts.
 Please keep in mind that your Personal Social Media Accounts may change the types of information that may be accessed when you use this process to provide us information, so you should carefully review the Request for Permission from your Personal Social Media Accounts prior to using this method of providing information to our Websites.
 It is also possible that Abercrombie &.
 Fitch will be able to continue to collect this information from your Personal Social Media Accounts should the information be revised by you later.

-This privacy policy does not cover the privacy and security practices of Social Media Pages.
+This privacy policy does not cover the privacy and security practices of social media sites.
 Please review privacy policies and terms of service on the social media sites if you have any questions about their privacy or security practices.

 5\.
 Information Collected Directly by Third Parties